ethersphere/bee-docs/docs/installation/install.md

 ## Wait for Initialisation

-When first started, Bee must deploy a chequebook to the Goerli blockchain, and sync the postage stamp batch store so that it can check chunks for validity when storing or forwarding them.
+When first started, Bee must deploy a chequebook to the XDAI blockchain, and sync the postage stamp batch store so that it can check chunks for validity when storing or forwarding them.
 This can take a while, so please be patient!
 Once this is completed, you will see Bee starting to add peers and connect to the network.

 While you are waiting for Bee to initalise, this is a great time to [back up your keys](/docs/working-with-bee/backups) so you can keep the tokens you earn safe.